Exercising your hips can provide many benefits, like increased flexibility, pain relief, strength and mobility.

 - Put the band above the the left and right knee, straight leg raise both feet off the ground.

 - Arch your back and start opening and closing your legs.

 Side lunges are great for people with concerns as they open up tight groins and create flexible hips while strengthening the inner thigh and glutes.

 - Stand with feet shoulder-width apart, and toes facing forward.

 - Step out with your left foot as far as you can.

 - Make sure you’re feeling the stretch in your groin and the soles of your feet are flat on the ground.

 - Repeat the same motion on the right side.

-Don’t let the name fool you; this is a great exercise for engaging the hip abductors, core, and tricep muscles.
+Don’t let the name fool you; the “babies” workouts engages your abductors, core, and triceps.